Sheikh Abdullah: Head of emergency administration

-As a consequence, Sheikh Abdullah was appointed head of an emergency administration by an order issued by the Maharaja which was undated except for the mention October 1947 in place of the date.
+As a consequence, Sheikh Abdullah was appointed head of an emergency administration by an order issued by the Maharaja which was undated except for the mention of October 1947 in place of the date.
 He took charge as Head of the Emergency Administration on 30 October 1947.

 He raised a force of local Kashmiri volunteers to patrol Srinagar and take control of administration after the flight of the Maharaja along with his family and Prime Minister Meher Chand Mahajan to Jammu even before the Indian troops had landed.
 This group of volunteers would serve as the nucleus for the subsequent formation of Jammu and Kashmir Militia.
 This, Sheikh Abdullah hoped, would take over the defence of Kashmir after the Indian army was withdrawn.
 This was articulated in his letter to Sardar Patel dated 7 October 1948 in which he wrote, "With the taking over of the State forces by the Indian Government, it was agreed that steps would be taken to reorganise and rebuild our army so that when the present emergency is over and the Indian forces are withdrawn the State will be left with a proper organised army of its own to fall back upon."
 (Sheikh Abdullah has alleged that most of the Muslim soldiers of the Militia were either discharged or imprisoned before his arrest in 1953.
 The Militia (dubbed as Dagan Brigade) was converted from a State Militia to a regular unit of the Indian Army on 2 December 1972 and redesignated the Jammu and Kashmir Light Infantry).

-Sheikh Abdullah spoke at the UN Security Council on 5 February 1948 thus: "The (tribal) raiders came to our land, massacred thousands of people — mostly Muslims abducted thousands of girls, looted our property and almost reached the gates of our summer capital, Srinagar."
+Sheikh Abdullah spoke at the UN Security Council on 5 February 1948 thus: